jftorresp/DBexplorer/README.md

 2. Install the mongodb module with ```npm install mongodb ```
 3. Set your enviroment variables for the data base credentials (https://nodejs.org/dist/latest-v8.x/docs/api/process.html)

+If you want to change the url of the mongo connection just delete it on the file Mongoutils.js and replace it with another.
+Then you will have to update the .env file.
+This file will be deleted later for terms of security but for now is just for testing.

 # Server

 The apllication is running on Heroku at : https://glacial-hollows-06751.herokuapp.com/